piplcom/developers-crash-course/slides/testing/slides.md

 ## Why faking?

-- Often, our code is depdent on external components
+- Often, our code is dependent on external units
   - For example: DB connection, sockets, files etc.
 - Our code should be loosly coupled with dependecies
 - Otherwise, tests are expensive and time consuming: